 Benefits Of Investing In Preference Shares

-Investing in preference shares has a lot of advantages as it gives the investor some special treatment over other forms of investors and they are listed as follows;
+Investing in these shares has a lot of advantages as it gives the investor some special treatment over other forms of investors and they are listed as follows;

 - Apart from being paid their dividend before common shareholders, they enjoy a fixed rate of dividend